rstudio/repository-snapshot-format/README.md

 # respository-snapshot-format

+## Purpose

-The repository snapshot format used by Package Manager
+The repository snapshot format used by Package Manager.
+This format is still in development, and will support an upcoming Package Manager release.

+## About

+The repository snapshot form, or `rsf`,